Weakly globular double categories and weak units: Weakly globular fair -categories

-We now reconcile the notions of weakly globular fair $2$-category and of Segalic pseudo-functor through the strictification functor (the latter is as in Section \ref{sbs-strict-psfun}).
-The proof of the following theorem is formally analogous to the one of Theorem \ref{book-st-cat}.
+In this section we show that weakly globular fair 2-categories arise as strictification of Segalic pseudo-functors from $\zuDop$ to $\Cat$.
+The proof of this result is formally analogous to the one of Theorem \ref{book-st-cat}.
+We will need the following technical observation.

+\begin{remark} It is well known that equivalences of categories have the 2-out-of-3 property.
+That is, given the commutative diagram in $\Cat$

+\nid if two of the maps $f,g,h$ are equivalences of categories, so is the third.
+We note that this property holds even when \eqref{fairtowg2Eq-9a} only pseudo-commutes.
+In fact, suppose $f$ and $h$ are equivalences of categories then, for each $b,b'\in B$, there are isomorphisms $b\cong fa$ and $b'\cong fa'$; since $f$ and $h$ are fully faithful, we obtain